 To me, a column is about perspective.
 Though I’m a Catholic, not a Confucian, I think that old Chinese philosopher put it pretty well when describing how a thoughtful person ought to look at this world:

 Cultivated people have nine thoughts.
 When they look, they think of how to see clearly.
 When they listen, they think of how to hear keenly.
 In regard to their appearance, they think of how to stay warm.
 In their demeanor, they think of how to be respectful.
 In their speech, they think of how to be truthful.
 In their work, they think of how to be serious.
 When in doubt, they think of how to pose questions.
 When angry, they think of trouble.
 When they see gain to be had, they think of justice.

 In this age of division and polarization, more of the perspectives we read ought to come from notions like those than from the buttressing of partisan platforms or from efforts to sway political polling.
-Maybe just that’s my Generation-X, anti-corporate cynicism talking, but I don’t think so.
+Maybe just that’s my Generation-X cynicism talking, but I don’t think so.

-Nonetheless, it has been a pleasure writing these columns over the last year, and I think I’ll continue them for the time being.
+Nonetheless, it has been a pleasure writing these columns over the last year, and I think I’ll continue them, at least through the end of 2019.
 Thanks for reading, and I hope you’ll continue to.